 The docker-compose.yml files are definition files and can be used by multiple infrastructures that understand that format.
-The most straightforward tool is the docker-compose command.
+The most straightforward tool is the docker-compose command, but other tools like orchestrators (for example, Docker Swarm) also understand that file.